Ben Lilly: Peculiarities, humor and quotes

 In one well known account, his wife sent him to shoot a chicken-hawk that was bothering the birds around their home.
 Then he went missing for almost two years, and upon his return, when asked what happened, he gave the laconic answer: "That hawk just kept flying!"

 Quotes from Benjamin Vernon Lilly are sometimes shocking by today's standards, many completed with Southern humor:

 Anyone can kill a deer but it takes a man to kill a varmint.

 by varmints he meant bears, mountain lions, and wolves.

 Property is a handicap to man.

 I never saw a man with his face shaved clean until I was a big boy.
 When I saw him I thought he was a dead man ... walking about, and I was mighty scared.

-Ben Lily to a rogue bear, prior to dispatching him with a Bowie knife:
+Ben Lilly to a rogue bear, prior to dispatching him with a Bowie knife:

 You are condemned, you black devil, I kill you in the name of the law!